cjc1103/Audio-Archive-Toolbox/README.md

  *      e.g 16-44, 24-48, etc.
  *   <compressiontype>
  *      mp3, m4a, ogg, opus, alac, or flac
- *      Note: the letter f is appended to the name to signify a "folder" (directory)
+ *      Note: The letter f is appended to the name to signify a "folder" (directory)\
+ *		Note: Although ALAC is a lossless audio compression algorithm, it is treated
+ *			  like a lossy algorithm in this program.
+FLAC is the only lossless
+ *			  compression scheme supported to simplify the program.
  *
  * Info file format
  *   (info header format #1 - no labels):